 - SAFETY PATROLLER OF THE MONTH sponsored by the Credit Union and given to a Gr.
 4/5 student each month - STUDENT OF THE MONTH sponsored by the Credit Union and given to a Gr.
-10-12 student who exceeds expectations for the month - GOTCHA AWARDS A monthly award to both an elementary and high school student will be awarded for being outstanding. - HONOR ROLL Upon completion of terms 1, 2 and 3, students in grades 6 12 who have an 85% average or better will have their names published in the school newsletter.
-Upon completion of the school year, those students in grades 6 12 who have a final overall average of 85% or better shall have their name engraved on the permanent plaque. - CONSUL SCHOOL PROFICIENCY AWARD This will be awarded to any student in grades 10 12.
-Points will be awarded for participation in sports, clubs and for academic achievement. - CONSUL SCHOOL ATHLETE OF THE YEAR This is awarded to a Gr.
-12 student.
+10-12 student who exceeds expectations for the month - HONOR ROLL Upon completion of terms 1, 2 and 3, students in grades 6 12 who have an 85% average or better will have their names published in the school newsletter.
+Upon completion of the school year, those students in grades 6 12 who have a final overall average of 85% or better shall have their name engraved on the permanent plaque. - CITIZENSHIP AWARDS These awards will be awarded at Awards Day. - CONSUL SCHOOL PROFICIENCY AWARD This will be awarded to any student in grades 10 12.
+Points will be awarded for participation in sports, clubs and for academic achievement. - CONSUL SCHOOL ATHLETE OF THE YEAR This is awarded to a student in Gr.
+10-12 student.
 Points are awarded in each Consul School extracurricular sport on athletic ability, dedication, and leadership. - STAFF SCHOLARSHIP A staff scholarship is awarded to the student with the highest academic grade 12 average who must be enrolled as a fulltime student in a recognized post-secondary institution by September 1 of the following year. - GRAD AWARDS -There are several scholarships available for the graduates.
 Information will be given to graduates throughout the year.
 Please be advised that not every student is entitled to an award as there is criteria that needs to be met.